moo-man/WFRP4e-FoundryVTT/docs/pages/advanced/species.md

 Adding new Species and Subspecies requires modifying the WFRP4e's config.
 You can achieve this using either [World Script](./worldScripts.md) or Module.

 Config data can be found under the `game.wfrp4e.config` as soon as `init` hook.
+Whenever this guide starts with `config` it means either `game.wfrp4e.config` or an object that will be merged with `game.wfrp4e.config`

 ### Table of Contents
 - [Config Fields](#config-fields)